 Q: How many hours of therapy are needed?

-A: The number of hours of ABA therapy needed each week vary on a case by case scenario.
+A: The number of hours of ABA therapy needed each week varies on a case-by-case scenario.
 It all depends on the needs of the child.
 For some children, two hours of therapy per week is sufficient.
 However, it is not unusual for a therapist to recommend 25-40 hours of weekly therapy.

 Q: How do children benefit from ABA therapy?

 A: ABA therapy is designed to increase the occurrence of positive behaviors and help children develop important life skills.
 Studies have shown that ABA therapy can help with intellectual functioning, attentive skills, language development, social skills, and more.

 It’s completely normal and understandable to feel concerned about your child’s well-being, especially when they’re starting a new type of therapy.
 If you have questions about ABA matters, it’s always best to speak to your child’s therapist or a qualified professional.

 Get More Information on ABA Therapy

 At Emerge, we are always happy to chat with parents and family members in Denver about ABA-related concerns and answer their questions.
 To get more information on our services or speak to someone about your concerns, please contact our office.